ajonesb/y42-Next-js-Landing-Page-Boilerplate/README.md

-# Y42 Next js landing Page
+# Y42 Next js landing Page Boilerplate

 A Next js landing page built with React using Next js, reusable components, SASS.
 Works great as a starter boilerplate for any Next js application.